KenXiong123/COMS6111-Project2/README.md

    - **<t>** is a real number between 0 and 1, indicating the "extraction confidence threshold," which is the minimum extraction confidence that we request for the tuples in the output; **t** is ignored if we are specifying **-gpt3**
    - **<q>** is a "seed query," which is a list of words in double quotes corresponding to a plausible tuple for the relation to extract (e.g., "bill gates microsoft" for relation Work_For)
    - **<k>** is an integer greater than 0, indicating the number of tuples that we request in the output

+**Important Note:** move all py files into the SpanBERT folder before running the last command.

 ## Internal design of the project